 - 2 tablespoons tomato paste

-- 1 pound small raw shrimp, devined and peeled
+- 1 pound small raw shrimp (deveined and peeled)

-- Add coated chicken to the skillet along with any remaining flour mixture; cook and stir until browned, about 5-6 minutes.
+Add coated chicken to the skillet along with any remaining flour mixture; cook and stir until browned, about 5 to 6 minutes.
 The flour and the chicken should both be brown.